Security 101: A 2018 Thesaurus for InfoSec

-Slava Ivanov, Distinguished Software Engineer at Echoworx with his years of progressive experience in delivering security solutions to solve business challenges, coupled with his strong knowledge of software development cycles is committed in developing a 2018 Thesaurus for information security.
+Slava Ivanov, Distinguished Software Engineer at Echoworx with his years of progressive experience in delivering security solutions, coupled with his strong knowledge of software development cycles committed to developing a 2018 Thesaurus for information security.

 Q: CONFUSED WITH THE INTERNET, DEEP WEB OR DARK WEB?

 A: The Internet consists of online resources available through search engines, like websites we use to shop, bank or socialize.
 The Deep Web is the part of Internet that is not indexed by major search engines.
 To visit such places, you would need to go directly to the resource.
 It isn’t necessary malicious, but just too large to be indexed.
 The Dark Web is the part of Deep Web not just unindexed, but also requiring special access.
 The Dark Web is often based on additional sub-networks, like Tor or Freenet and often associated with criminal activities.

 A: When we speak about biometric security, usually we are referring to face recognition or fingerprints – but this authentication method is all about your posterior.
 Japanese researchers have developed a seat with 360 sensors, which apparently measure your seat groove, aka ‘buttprints,’ or rear-pressure.
 The researchers claim 98% accuracy in correctly identifying a sitting person.
 Not bad eh?
 This method of authentication could have applications in effective anti-theft systems for our cars or yet another method to log in into your device when you sit behind your desk.